Hiyya1/ODT-2026-Hiyya/README.md

 **Response:**
 - `First prototype of flower mechanism made using paper.`
-- `Built 16 flowers using the same mechanism, with wire reinforcements to support the fabric petals.`
+- `Built 12 flowers using the same mechanism, with reinforcements to support the fabric petals.`
 - `Tested flower movement with servo motor and code.`
-- `Made an small MDF base for each flower as a separate module, with holes drilled into it for wires to pass through.`
+- `Made 12 small MDF panels for each flower as a separate module, with holes drilled into it for wires to pass through.`
-- `Attached flower, servo, and sensor to each MDF panel.`
 - `Made a larger MDF base to put together the flowers.`
+- `Attached flower, servo, and sensor to each MDF panel, connecting them to the larger base.`
 - `Secured wire connections from each module to the breadboard attached to the large base`
 - `Tested code with the build.`
 - `Playtesting with users.`